-2.1 This Code of Practice (CoP) is a requirement under Section 33 of the 2016 Act.
-It describes our approach to how we will inspect those services regulated under the 2016 Act, including the frequency in which these services will be inspected.
+- 2.1 This Code of Practice (CoP) is a requirement under Section 33 of the 2016 Act.
+It describes our approach to how we will inspect all adult and children services which includes those services regulated under the 2016 Act, including the frequency in which these services will be inspected.
 It also sets out the principles guiding our inspection work.
-Inspectors are required to have regard to the guidance in the CoP and be able to explain how they have taken it into account when undertaking an inspection.

-2.2 The CoP informs everyone about how care and support services are inspected in Wales.
+Inspectors are required to have regard to the guidance in the CoP and be able to explain how they have taken it into account when undertaking an inspection. - 2.2 The CoP informs everyone about how care and support services are inspected in Wales.
 This includes, people using services, their families, friends and carers, as well as providers of care and support services, commissioners of those services and members of the public.